 Favelli's new project develops through an intertwined dialogue with the company's spaces and with its current research.
 All the works presented are unpublished, conceived and created for the architecture that welcomes them: starting from the large painting on the wall, which will remain as a permanent work on one of the external facades, up to the installations and sculptures visible in the exhibition spaces recently opened to public.

-The title of the exhibition, Deep Gold, declines the artist's interpretation of an all-national social universe, largely consigned to history but which does not stop influencing the image that Italy constructs of itself.
+The title of the exhibition, Deep Gold, declines the interpretation given by the artist of an all-national social universe, largely consigned to history but which never ceases to influence the image that Italy constructs of itself.
 It is that aspiration to luxury and material well-being that has characterized the Italian dream from the economic boom of the XNUMXs to more recent times, up to the artist's life.
-A cultural climate that much more than in public spaces unfolds in private ones, in the habitat of the mononuclear family hinged on the feeling of belonging and the illusion of appearance.
+A cultural climate that much more than in public space unfolds in private ones, in the habitat of the mononuclear family hinged on the feeling of belonging and the illusion of appearance.
 The house, with its furnishings, accessories, finishes, is the place of representation of social status.
-In the nest of this micro-system, more than the self-image, the desire for that image is frescoed: the optimism of at least two generations that have expressed themselves in the construction of private scenarios, cultivating a misunderstood class spirit through narcissism.
+In the nest of this micro-system, the desire for that image is frescoed more than the self-image: the optimism of at least two generations that have expressed themselves in the construction of private scenarios, cultivating a misunderstood class spirit through narcissism.

 This is why the gold in the title does not allude to the preciousness of the metal.
 Its preciousness, shiny and fictitious, refers instead to the coatings and patinas that disguise less noble materials: from the varnishing of woods and alloys to the shiny packaging.
 It is a gold that beyond the first layer has other depths, of a sociological, economic, cultural and even political character: a gold that through the declaration of a purely presumed luxury describes, more effectively than cinema and literature, the hopes and deceptions of a complex corporate structure.